-I am writing to inform you that I am applying to the City of Leduc for a beekeeping licence under their Backyard Beekeeping Pilot Program.
+I am writing to inform you that I am applying to the City of Leduc for a beekeeping licence .
 As per the City's Backyard Beekeeping Guidelines, I am providing you with notification of my intention to keep bees and partake in beekeeping activities.